 6. Make Sure to Warm up and Cool Down

 If you want to avoid aches and pains, it's important to warm up before and cool down after your workouts.

-I love exercising at home and like to switch things up with exercise DVDs.
-Theses videos tend to be pretty poor in the warm up / cool down department though, especially those quick 15 to 20 minute workouts.
+I love exercising at home and like to switch things up with online workouts and exercise DVDs.
+These workouts tend to be pretty poor in the warm up / cool down department though, especially those quick 15 to 20 minute routines.

-Whether you’re working out to a DVD or at the gym, an easy way to warm up is simply walking briskly around the block or even marching in place.
+Whether you're working out at home or the gym, an easy way to warm up is simply walking briskly around the block or even marching in place.
 Do some jumping jacks if you really want to get your heart rate up.

 When it's time to cool down, you can do another slower walk and then some easy stretches.
 Focus on the muscles you used during your exercise routine.